Mariners vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Ty France will hit the field against the Chicago White Sox and Elvis Andrus on Monday at 8:10 PM ET, at Guaranteed Rate Field.
+The Seattle Mariners and Julio Rodriguez ready for the second of a three-game series against Andrew Vaughn and the Chicago White Sox on Tuesday at Guaranteed Rate Field.

-The Mariners have been listed as -190 moneyline favorites in this matchup with the White Sox (+155).
-The over/under is 9 runs for this matchup.
+The Mariners are listed as -155 moneyline favorites for this matchup with the White Sox (+125).
+The total is 8.5 runs for the game.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.